Mahasweta-usc/NLP4GOV/README.md

       "The Board should review proposal for budgetary considerations."

-### Preprocessing/Anaphora Resolution (ABDICO_parsing.ipynb)
+### Preprocessing/Anaphora Resolution (ABDICO_coreferences.ipynb)

 Performs disambiguation of pronouns in policy documents or passages to resolve the absolute entity they are referring to.
 This preserves valuable information by identifying the exact individuals, groups or organizational instruments associated with different activities and contexts.
 Anaphora Resolution is recommended as a precursor preprocessing step to policy texts.

-Input : .csv file where rows are passages/sections of policy documents (Best practice : language models have text limits.
+**Input** : .csv file where rows are passages/sections of policy documents (Best practice : language models have text limits.
 For best results, limit passages to 4 - 5 sentences.
 For even longer documents, break them down to such appropriate segments in each .csv row)

-Output : All individual sentences from the policy documents/sections after their anaphora resolution
+**Output** : All individual sentences from the policy documents/sections after their anaphora resolution

-Example: After anaphora resolution, it becomes clear and specific that "them" in the policy refers to Podling websites
+**Example** : After anaphora resolution, it becomes clear and specific that "them" in the policy refers to Podling websites

       Before:
             Statement: "there are restrictions on where podlings can host their websites and what branding they can use on them."